bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 - **History and Environment**{: .text-green-200} _(top right)_
     - Shows all variables in the working environment
     - Shows all previous commands that you have executed, either from the console or within a script (even incorrect commands containing errors are included here, so be careful!)
+    - Provides integration for version control (git, svn) -- connecting RStudio to a GitHub repository is a great way to back up and share your work!
 - **Files, Plots, Packages, and Help**{: .text-green-200} _(bottom right)_
     - Easily peruse and navigate directories and files
     - Display plots as they are created